 1. INTRODUCTION

 The last decade has been marked by rapid growth in the population in cities in developing countries (United Nations, 2015).
 This population explosion and increased urbanization are subjecting the population to difficulties in the supply of fresh food products (Djegbe et al, 2018).
-However, nutrition is a basic human need, and as an essential part of daily life, food security is considered a major public health priority worldwide.
-(Patel and Rathod, 2017).
+However, nutrition is a basic human need, and as an essential part of daily life, food security is considered a major public health priority worldwide (Patel and Rathod, 2017).
 Fruits and vegetables are therefore essential components of the human diet that provide essential nutrients to the body such as vitamins, minerals and fiber.
 It is established that insufficient consumption of fruits and vegetables contributes to the increase in chronic non-communicable diseases such as diabetes and cardiovascular diseases.
 These are diseases known to be among the leading causes of death and disability in the world, with 2.7 million deaths per year.
 Based on this observation, WHO and FAO (Food and Agricultural Organisation) encourage and recommend a daily intake of 400 g of fruits and vegetables (WHO, 2004; Kouadio 2022).

 Cases of collective food poisoning associated with the consumption of vegetables have increased in developed countries over the last twenty years, involving pathogenic microorganisms.
 The most significant recent poisoning occurred in Germany in 2011, following the consumption of vegetables, caused by a strain of E. coli; the reported data show 3,816 cases of bloody diarrhea, 845 cases of Hemolytic Uremic Syndrome (Toe, 2018).
 Diseases associated with the consumption of contaminated fruits and vegetables are therefore common in several regions of developing countries, but they still remain underestimated (Toe, 2018).
 Despite the benefits of eating fruits and vegetables, many studies have shown that these foodstuffs, when consumed fresh, provide an ideal substrate for microbial contamination (Mbae et al., 2018).
 From a health safety perspective, these are products known to be foods at risk of transmitting pathogenic microorganisms.
-These pathogenic microorganisms can therefore be the cause of several diseases such as cholera, caused by Vibrio cholerae which the World Health Organization estimated at around 3 million clinical cases and more than 95,000 deaths (Cholera Surveillance Interim Guidelines, 2023), typhoid fever which affects nearly 9 million people and causes nearly 11,000 deaths (Akwa and Nguimbous, 2021).
+These pathogenic microorganisms can therefore be the cause of several diseases such as cholera, caused by Vibrio cholerae, which the World Health Organization estimated at around 3 million clinical cases and more than 95,000 deaths (Cholera Surveillance Interim Guidelines, 2023), typhoid fever which affects nearly 9 million people and causes nearly 11,000 deaths (Akwa and Nguimbous, 2021).